 - Margin rates between the two are roughly comparable, but M1’s margin loan can be used for anything you want.
 M1’s minimum invested balance to be eligible for margin is $5,000.
 IB’s minimum is $100,000.

 I think M1 Finance slightly edges out over Interactive Brokers for the average retail investor due to the reasons above.
-Obviously, if you’re a sophisticated, active trader looking for a day trading platform, go with Interactive Brokers.
+Obviously, if you’re a sophisticated, active trader looking for a day trading platform, or if you’re interested in options, futures, and currencies, go with Interactive Brokers.
 If you’re simply looking for a platform for long-term, buy-and-hold investing, go with M1 Finance.

 I wrote a comprehensive review of M1 Finance here if you’re interested in reading more about the nuances of the platform.